GUIDE 2025

 What Must a Business Continuity Plan Address?

-To choose what to prioritize in a crisis, you should evaluate all of your crucial company operations before drafting a business continuity program.
+To choose what to prioritize in a crisis, you should evaluate your crucial company operations before drafting a business continuity program.
 Identify your largest risks and begin formulating the activities you must take to reduce them.

 Conclusion